WOL-Ecosystem/piclient/README.md

 ## Getting Started

-WOL is not a stand-alone service, is a client who runs in the background using cron's job.
+WOL-Client is not a stand-alone service, is a client who runs in the background using cron's job.
 And as a client, it requires a backend server.

 ### Prerequisites